bdunko/Charon-s-Obol/notes/Obol/Polish.md

+- [ ] Need some visual effect to denote passive
+	- [ ] ideal - rotating pixel around edge, but we would need to do a lot of annoying handling for this; it is not generalizable.
+We would need to hand-make an animation for each possible coin shape that has a passive.
+This is doable but inconvenient, especially for trials.
+In this case, we may as well just make the trial coin size uniform.
+There isn't really a good reason for them to be differnet like they are now tbh.
+- [ ] Patron token passives (Charon included) should do an additional animation or raise or jiggle or something when they trigger.
+I could see a slight rotation shake being effective for both this and for coin payoffs.
 - [ ] can't activate demeter if no coins are showing a life penalty
+- [ ] Add a hotkey which, when held, shows the icons of your coins. (shift or control probably)
 - [ ] Permanent statuses should say so in their tooltip (OR, the icon should be different - possibly a different outline could work.)
 	- [ ] Bury could also say the turns remaining in the tooltip.
 - [ ] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
 Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).